 You must try this.
 Whether you are vegetarian, vegan or a meat eater like me that is trying to reduce red meat then you are going to be impressed by this recipe.
-Super tasty and that is down to the quality of the stock used in this risotto.
-Don’t be tempted to cut corners by using a stock cube.
-Make the stock the day before and keep in the fridge if you want to reduce prep and cooking time.
+Super tasty and easy and unlike other risotto recipes - I now cook mine from scratch in the oven along with a pudding, cake or tomorrow's casserole.
+No faff - it looks after itself.

-Serve on warm plates topped off with a few fried mushrooms, parmesan shavings and a scattering of chopped fresh herbs.
+Serve on warm plates topped off with grated parmesan or non-dairy equivalent.

 < Back to Recipes